Associate of Arts Degree Framework

-With the exception of all Adult Basic Education (ABE), Post-Secondary Program Readiness (PSP) courses, and ENGQ 1099, MATQ 1092, MATQ 1093, CHEQ 1094, courses numbered 1000–1999 are primarily first-year undergraduate courses.
+Courses numbered 1100–1999 are primarily first-year undergraduate courses.
 Courses numbered 2000–2999 are primarily second-year undergraduate courses.
 Students may follow this as a guideline when choosing their courses for the Associate of Arts degree.
 However, there are some exceptions to this rule.
-Below is a list of 1000-level courses that may be used for second-year credit.
+Below is a list of 1100-level courses that may be used for second-year undergraduate credit.

 - ANTH 1100, 1200, 1217, 1300

 - FINA 1100, 1110, 1170, 1175, 1200, 1230, 1231, 1242, 1270

 - HIST 1113, 1114, 1145, 1146, 1150, 1170

 - PHIL 1110, 1112, 1145, 1150